-A determinate SAMPLING ERROR occurs when our sampling strategy does not provide a us with a representative sample.
-For example, if we monitor the environmental quality of a lake by sampling from a single site near a point source of pollution, such as an outlet for industrial effluent, then our results will be misleading.
-To determine the mass of a U. S. penny, our strategy for selecting pennies must ensure that we do not include pennies from other countries.
+An awareness of potential sampling errors is especially important when working with heterogeneous materials.
+Strategies for obtaining representative samples are ronmental quality of a lake by sampling a single location near a point source of pollution, such as an outlet for industrial effluent, then your results will be misleading.
+In determining the mass of a U. S. penny, our strategy for selecting pennies must ensure that we do not include pennies from other countries.